Dandelion Root Health Benefits Are Many – Learn the Top 10

-The benefits of the dandelion root seem to stem from this weed herb’s tonic effect on the liver.
-Dandelions are very economical herbs considering that they are weeds that most of us dig and get rid of!
+The dandelion root health benefits are many.
+They seem to stem from its tonic effect on the liver.
+Dandelions are very economical herbs, considering that they are weeds that most of us dig and get rid of!

 I have been eating dandelions for years.

-Dandelions are great as a spring tonic for our bodies; it helps the transition from winter to the warmer season, by nourishing and balancing the blood so it will flow better and keep us cooler in the summer season.
+Dandelions are great as a spring tonic for our bodies; they support the transition from winter to warmer seasons by nourishing and balancing the blood, so it flows more freely and helps keep us cooler in the summer.

-- Dandelion root is Widely recognized as a liver tonic as it nourishes the liver.
+1. Dandelion root is widely recognized as a liver tonic as it nourishes the liver.

-- Because of its high iron and zinc content, dandelion roots are often used as a treatment for anemia.
+3. Because of their high iron and zinc content, dandelion roots are often used to treat anemia.

-- Aids skin problems as well as detoxify poisons and toxic waste in the body.
+5. Aids skin problems as well as detoxifying poisons and toxic waste in the body.

-- It is also a mild appetite stimulant; tea made from root and leaves can help relieve digestive problems.
+6. It is also a mild appetite stimulant; tea made from the root and leaves can help relieve digestive problems.

-- Its positive effects on the liver and digestion may help the effectiveness of other vitamins, minerals and nutrients.
+9. Its positive effects on the liver and digestion may help the effectiveness of other vitamins, minerals, and nutrients.

 Dandelion History

-- The origins of dandelion as a natural remedy can be traced back to 659 B.C. in ancient China.
-It was also used in Arabic, Welsh and European medicine and was eaten raw or as a juice or tonic.
+• The origins of dandelion as a natural remedy can be traced back to 659 B.C. in ancient China.
+It was also used in Arabic and Welsh medicine and was eaten raw or made into a juice or tonic.

-- European immigrants brought them over and cultivated them in North America.
+• European immigrants brought them to North America and cultivated them there.

-- There were Native American tribes that would chew on the dandelion root to relieve pain.
+• Some Native American tribes would chew on dandelion root to relieve pain.

 Harvesting Dandelion Roots

-Time of year makes a difference when it comes to getting the benefits of dandelion roots.
+The time of year makes a difference when it comes to getting the dandelion root health benefits.

-Plant food or energy is stored in the roots and depending on when you dig them up affects your results.
+Plant food or energy is stored in the roots, and the time at which you dig them up affects your results.

-The benefits of dandelion roots would likely come from a fall harvest, while sweeter roots might be used in culinary aspects of using this herb.
+The benefits of dandelion roots would likely come from a fall harvest, while sweeter roots might be used for culinary purposes.

-Roasted dandelion roots make a tasty vegan beverage in the form of Dandelion Root Coffee. – Learn how to make delicious dandelion root coffee with this simple how to article and stop cursing at this wonderful plant.
+Roasted dandelion roots make a tasty vegan beverage called Dandelion Root Coffee. – Learn how to make delicious dandelion root coffee with this simple how-to article and stop cursing at this wonderful plant.

 Also, the dandelion leaves and flowers are so good for us.
 Celebrate your Dandelions this year!
 Eat them.